-Where a new ground of rejection is raised in the examiner's answer, the applicant, under rule 193(b) has two months within which he may file a reply brief.
-The applicant's reply, insofar as the new ground of rejection is concerned, may include any amendment or material appropriate to the new ground.
-Consideration will be limited to amendments and facts pertinent to the new ground of rejection.
+Where a new ground of rejection is raised in the examiner's answer, the appelant, under 37 CFR 1.193(b) has two months within which he may file a reply brief.
+This time period may be extended under 37 CFR 1.136(a), and 37 CFR 1.136(b) once 1.136(a) has been exhausted.
+The appellant's reply, insofar as the new ground of rejection is concerned, may include any amendment or material appropriate to the new ground.
+Consideration will be limited to amendments and facts pertinent to the new ground rejection.